tinymce/tinymce-docs/plugins/a11ychecker.md

 For example, the "Text must have a contrast ratio of at least ..." rule:

-* When using **AA**, A11yChecker will check for a contrast ratio of less than 4.5:1.
+* When using **AA**, Accessibility Checker will check for a contrast ratio of less than 4.5:1.
-* When using **AAA**, A11yChecker will check for a contrast ratio of less than 7.0:1.
+* When using **AAA**, Accessibility Checker will check for a contrast ratio of less than 7.0:1.

 **Type:** `String`